sake92/flatmark/docs/file-layout.md

 # config
 _config.yaml        <-- global config
 _layouts/           <-- templates
     default.peb       <-- default layout: for index page, about page etc post.peb          <-- layout for posts
 _includes/          <-- snippets/fragments/helpers
     header.peb        <-- header snippet
     footer.peb        <-- footer snippet
     search.peb        <-- search form snippet
     pagination.peb    <-- pagination snippet
 _site/              <-- result of rendering, this will be deployed .flatmark-cache     <-- cache for the flatmark results, can be deleted
 ```

-The `index.md` pages are special.
+The `index.md` (or `index.html`) pages are special.
-They get the list of all posts, so you can list them there in `index.md` pages.
+They get the list of all pages in the category in the `paginator` argument, so you can list those items there.
+For example, the `content/blog/index.md` would receive `paginator` with all the blog posts.